Kiteboarding NYC – Our Favorite Spots

-I was totally pissed I’d miss early ski season, and brought ton of books with me so I’d actually have something interesting to do while there.
+Dominican Republic it was.
+Not Colorado, Jackson or Utah for my usual powder hunting and backcountry turns.
+When my wife tore her ACL, our winter plans for a ski vacation were put on hold.
+I was totally pissed I’d be missing early ski season, and brought tons of books with me so I’d actually have something interesting to do while there.

 Boy, was I wrong.
-We had a blast!
-Once back in NYC, I started looking for spots to keep kiteboarding.
+We had a blast on the warm, tropical Dominican waters!
+Once back in NYC, I started looking for spots for further kiteboarding tours.
 It wasn’t easy.
 We traveled Long Island over days, months, and even years in search of the best spots.
 Now we have it all figured out for you.
-Read on!
+Read on to find the best spots to kiteboard around the NYC area!

-When you think of kiteboarding or windsurfing, locations like Bonaire (Antilles), Maui (Hawaii), Canary Islands (Spain), Mauritius (Indian Ocean) come up first.
-Yes, if you like warm weather and warm oceans nothing can beat these spots.
-But guess what?
-If you live in New York and want to learn or sharpen up your skills, there are world class spots available.
+When you think of kiteboarding or windsurfing, some of the best surfing spots in the world like Bonaire (Antilles), Maui (Hawaii), Canary Islands (Spain), Mauritius (Indian Ocean) come up first.
+Yes, if you like warm weather and warm oceans nothing can beat these top kite spots.

 Knee-deep bays miles long, combined with flat waters and thermal winds from the ocean make it perfect for beginners in NYC to learn.
 There are places 40 minutes to an hour from Brooklyn or Manhattan by car, and some you can even get to by train.
 On the way back you can always hit Red Hook for some amazing food.
 Our favorite, since we’re talking about the sea, is Brooklyn Crab.